 Further, mid-level associates participate in a national training program to teach skills that focus on practice development.

 Throughout the articling year, students have the chance to participate in a range of social events.
 The social events are a great way to get to know the lawyers and other students at the Firm.
-These include events such as office holiday parties, dinners, zip-lining and smaller practice group get-togethers.

 The “Nuts and Bolts” of Articling

 The Law Society of British Columbia requires students to complete an articling term (usually a nine-month period) and successful completion of the Professional Legal Training Course (PLTC).
-For more information, click here.

 Feedback and Evaluation

-Our mentors, lawyers and Chair of the Student Committee give students regular ongoing assessments of their performance on an informal basis.
+Our mentors, lawyers and Chairs of the Student Committee give students regular ongoing assessments of their performance on an informal basis.
 Articled students will be evaluated twice during their articling year.
 These evaluations provide useful and constructive information for the students and afford articled students a formal opportunity to express their views on the Firm, the opportunities given to them, and the direction they would like to see for the balance of their articling year.

 Compensation and Benefits